bessagroup/f3dasm/paper/paper.md

 # Summary
 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 The process of structural and materials design involves a continuous search for the most efficient design based on specific criteria.
 The varying boundary conditions applied to the material or structure can result in vastly different optimal compositions.
 In particular, the design of material systems is faced with a high-dimensional engineering space due to the overwhelming number of potential combinations that can create distinct materials.
 Unfortunately, this extensive design space poses a significant challenge to accelerate the optimization process.
-The immense number of possibilities makes it impractical to conduct experimental investigations for each concept.
+The immense number of possibilities makes it impractical to conduct experimental investigations of each concept.
 As a result, data-driven computational analyses have been a method of interest to explore these design spaces.

 Although these specific applications may differ, the data-driven modelling and optimization process remains the same, as illustrated in \autoref{fig:f3dasm-overview}.
 Therefore, we introduce the framework for data-driven design and analysis of structures and materials (`f3dasm`): an attempt to develop a systematic approach of inverting the material design process.